Gateway Transit Center (TriMet)

 Gateway Transit Center is a multimodal transport hub in Portland, Oregon, United States.
 Owned and operated by TriMet, it comprises Gateway/Northeast 99th Avenue Transit Center, a bus transit center and light rail station serving the MAX Green and Blue Lines and eastbound Red Line trains, and Gateway North station, a separate station served by westbound Red Line trains.
 The complex is where the three lines split, with the Blue Line proceeding east to Gresham, the Green Line proceeding south to Clackamas, and the Red Line proceeding north to Portland International Airport.
-It is TriMet's second-busiest transit center after Beaverton Transit Center, with 4,847 average weekday boardings for all modes in spring 2023.
+It is TriMet's second-busiest transit center after Rose Quarter Transit Center, with 8,928 average weekday boardings and alightings for all modes in fall 2025.

 When opened in 1986, it was the busiest station on the Portland–Gresham MAX line, the only line in the system at that time, and was the terminus of 11 bus lines.
 Currently seven bus lines serve the Gateway Transit Center.

-The transit center is next to the interchange of Interstate 84 and Interstate 205, and behind a Fred Meyer store in the Gateway Shopping Center.
+The transit center is next to the interchange of Interstate 84 and Interstate 205, and behind the Gateway Shopping Center, which until 2025 was anchored by a Fred Meyer store.
 Neighborhoods served by this station include Hazelwood, Woodland Park, Parkrose Heights, Madison South and Montavilla.